CRIATIVIDADEdigital/pxt-coracao/README.md

 ## Introduction / Introdução @unplugged

-Learn how to use the LEDs and make a flashing heart!
+Learn/aprenda how to use the LEDs and make a flashing heart!
 (Want to learn how lights work?
 [Watch this video](https://youtu.be/qqBmvHD5bCw)).

 ## Step 1 @fullscreen